Lewis Larsson: Photography

 At the age of 16, in 1897, Lewis Larsson began studying photography under the guidance of Elijah Meyers, the founder of the photography department in the American Colony.
 In 1904, Larsson succeeded him as head of the department, which was becoming quite profitable.

-Swedish Consul General and Vice-Consul in Jerusalem
+Swedish Consul in Jerusalem

-Larsson took the position of Swedish Consul General to Jerusalem in 1921, succeeding Gustav Herman Dalman who served in that position from 1911 to 1914.
+Larsson took the position of acting Swedish honorary consul and head of the Swedish consulate in Jerusalem in 1921, succeeding Gustaf Dalman who served in that position from 1903 to 1921.
 The new position caused him to cut back on his photography work with the American Colony.
+He became regular honorary consul in 1925 and served in this position until 1947.